ewelinaLG/Udacity/Post.md

 ![image](https://github.com/ewelinaLG/Udacity/blob/main/grapgics.jpg)

-### Introduction
+### Business Understanding

+#### Brief description
 Let's imagine that you are a programmer and wondering how to increase you're salary.
+Project follows the CRISP-DM process

 Based on data colected by Stackoverflow in 2017 Annual Developer Survey, I wil give you some hints, what might be beneficial for you or what makes no much a difference in terms of salary.
 There are 64,000 reviews from 213 countries, survey aims to understand aspects of jobs related to software development and data analytics.